pglombardo/PasswordPusher/docs/help.md

 1. Share and suggest Password Pusher to colleagues and friends on social media and off
 2. Follow me ([Twitter](https://twitter.com/pwpush), [Github](https://github.com/pglombardo)) and [star the Github project](https://github.com/pglombardo/PasswordPusher) (no value but it's fun to see the numbers)
 3. If you're inclined, you could always contribute code, fixes, improvements or documentation [via Github](https://github.com/pglombardo/PasswordPusher).
+4. You could buy something at my [completely unrelated store](https://oldschool.shopping).

-Thank you for the support
+Thank you for supporting Password Pusher!

 Peter Giacomo Lombardo